daniel-furman/ensemble-climate-projections/README.md

 ---

 Python dependencies are listed in a `requirements-py.txt` file, including the library version numbers.
-You can replicate the environment your codebase needs by using *virtualenv*:
+You can replicate the environment your codebase needs by using virtualenv:

 ```
 # This creates the virtual environment